Mission & History

-Today, Headwaters is on the leading edge of philanthropy.
-We still rely on the community-centered model to make funding decisions.
-Our participatory grantmaking programs prioritize community organizing that is led by Black People, Indigenous People, and people of color, and indigenous people.
-To date, we have awarded more than $10 million to organizations across Minnesota.
+Today, HFJ is on the leading edge of philanthropy.
+We still rely on a community-centered model to guide our funding decisions.
+Our participatory grantmaking programs prioritize community organizing that is led by Black People, Indigenous People, and people of color (BIPOC).
+To date, we have awarded more than $10 million to grassroots organizations across Minnesota.

 Our work is:

 - People-centered.
 Everything we do has roots in community.

 - People-informed.
 Trusted volunteers guide our strategies, grantmaking decisions, and fundraising.